Ceramic Candlestick Bedside Table Lamp

 Cari Zalloni was known as the chief designer of the eye optics company Cazal Eyewear.
 He also designed drinking glasses and winter sports equipment.
 Most recently he lived near Graz, Austria.
 He died from the effects of heart surgery in 2012.

 Steuler was founded by Georg Steuler in 1908.
 Georg Steuler developed the world’s first acid-resistant mastic (potash water glaze) and laid the foundation stone for Steuler Industriewerke (until 2010).
-Steuler-Keramik was a part of the company.
+Steuler-Keramik was a part of the company and was founded in 1917.
+Today it is named Steuler-Fliesen and they produce ceramic tiles.

 Today Steuler is a group of companies specialising in industrial corrosion protection, plant construction/environmental technology and tiles.
 The group develops, produces and installs corrosion-resistant and fire-resistant materials, as well as lining technologies for the chemical industry, in metal recovery plants, in power plants and special waste incineration plants as well as in the iron and steel industry.